 4. Beware of dodgy schools and job boards

 Job boards like Dave’s ESL Café have loads of ads for teaching in China.
-While there are some good jobs available from reputable schools, I have three important words for you: do your research.
+While there are some good jobs available from reputable schools, make sure you do your research.
 There are plenty of teach in China scams.

 5. Don’t teach in China

 Believe it or not, there are some undesirable traits for a TEFL teacher in China to have.
 For example, being inflexible, not taking the job seriously, having unreasonable salary expectations and more.

 Only dodgy schools hire teachers without a degree.
 The only exception is if you’re teaching in China as part of a reputable internship program (like this one run by ImmerQi).
 Interestingly, ABC Australia recently reported that two-thirds of the 400,000 foreigners teaching in China in 2017 were unqualified.

 7. You may not need a TEFL certificate

 If you hold a bachelor’s degree (or higher) in education, TEFL or TESOL then you don’t need to complete a TEFL course for China.
 Everyone else must be TEFL certified (you can compare top TEFL courses here).